lcdb/lcdb-wf/docs/patterns-targets.rst

 This has several advantages:

-- Patterns can be automatically filled in by the sampletable and config file, so the workflow is largely controlled by a TSV file and a YAML file.
+- Patterns can be automatically filled in by the sample table and config file, so the workflow is largely controlled by a TSV file and a YAML file.

 - Storing filenames outside individual Snakefiles allows us to access them much